tc39/proposal-canonical-tz/README.md

 ## Proposed Solution - Details

-### 1. Editorial cleanup of identifier-related Abstract Operations
+### 1. DONE - Editorial cleanup of identifier-related terms and Abstract Operations

-_Status: PRs submitted as [tc39/ecma262#3035](https://github.com/tc39/ecma262/pull/3035) and [tc39/proposal-temporal#2573](https://github.com/tc39/proposal-temporal/pull/2573).
-Reviews in progress._

-Currently, the Temporal (and pre-Temporal) ECMA-262 and ECMA-402 specs contain several implementation-defined abstract operations dealing with time zone identifiers, as well as several 262 AOs overridden in 402.

-Even without normative changes, we can simplify the specs quite a bit.
-In the process, we can reduce the delta required for the proposed normative changes, the delta between ECMA-262 and ECMA-402 specs, and the delta between Temporal and ECMA 262 specs.
+_Status: Ediotorial PR merged as [tc39/ecma262#3035](https://github.com/tc39/ecma262/pull/3035)_

+A recent PR landed in ECMA-262 refactored the spec text for time zone identifiers.
+One change was a new [Time Zone Identifiers](https://tc39.es/ecma262/#sec-time-zone-identifiers) prose section that defines identifer-related terms and concepts.
-The main changes are adding two new abstract operations, which will enable all other time-zine-identifier-related functionality in ECMA-262, ECMA-402, and Temporal to be built on top as non-implementation-defined AOs.
+The other change was refactoring time-zone-identifier-related abstract operations, so that other time-zine-identifier-related functionality in ECMA-262, ECMA-402, and Temporal (including the normative chagnes in this proposal) can be built of these without resorting to new non-implementation-defined AOs:

 **`AvailableNamedTimeZoneIdentifiers()`** - Returns an implementation-defined List of Records, each composed of: